 So, here’s how to format your inventory manager resume:

 That’s all!
-When you’re done, your resume should look crisp and clear like a high-end purchase order.
+When you’re done, your inventory resume should look crisp and clear like a high-end purchase order.
 To keep your formatting intact, save your document as a PDF.
 Unless the recruiter asks specifically for a Word Doc, PDF is the best resume format to submit.

 Read more: Best Formats for a Resume: Expert Tips, Examples & Full Guide

-Your resume profile statement is like an advance shipping notice: it lets the recruiter know exactly what you’re about to deliver in your resume.
+Your resume profile statement is like an advance shipping notice: it lets the recruiter know exactly what you’re about to deliver in your inventory resume.

 This short paragraph below the header of your resume comes in two types: